-These consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB using the accrual basis except for the revaluation of the derivative warrant liability, which is re-measured and re-translated each reporting period in accordance with IAS 32.
+These interim consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB using the accrual basis except for the revaluation of the derivative warrant liability, which is remeasured and re-translated each reporting period in accordance with IAS 32.
 The comparative information has also been prepared on this basis.

 The preparation of the financial statements in conformity with IFRS requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Although these estimates are based on management's best knowledge of the amount, event or actions, actual results ultimately may differ from those estimates.
-Areas where estimates are significant to the consolidated financial statements are disclosed in note 6.
+Areas where estimates are significant to the interim consolidated financial statements are disclosed in Note 6.

-The preparation of consolidated financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities and expenses.
+The preparation of interim consolidated financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities and expenses.
 Estimates and judgments are regularly evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
-Further information on management's judgments, estimates and assumptions and how they impact the various accounting policies are described below and also in the relevant notes to the consolidated financial statements.
+Further information on management's judgments, estimates and assumptions and how they impact the various accounting policies are described below and in the relevant notes to the consolidated financial statements.

-Zhejiang Gas may not honour the Gas Sales Contract or may renegotiate a lower price for gas sold thereunder.
-If so, the Company's future revenues will be lower than anticipated, and there may be a material adverse effect on the Company's debt repayment obligations under the Syndicate Facility.
+The Company may not be successful in the CNOOC Arbitration or the Zhejiang Gas Arbitration (Note 17).
+Zhejiang Gas may renegotiate a lower price for gas sold under the Gas Sales Contract.
+In any such event, the Company's future revenues will be lower than anticipated, and there may be a material adverse effect on the Company's debt repayment obligations under the Syndicate Facility.